JVM runtime analysis

-- In general, to support more concurrent users per mid-tier instance, add 1 MB per user.
-This is based on empirical approximation; the exact value depends on which use case is being executed.
-See JVM CPU utilization and JVM heap utilization below.
+- In general, to support more concurrent users per mid tier instance, add 1 MB per user.
+This is based on empirical approximation; the exact value depends on which use case is being executed

 JVM CPU utilization

-Ideal nominal load: Light usage with headroom for load surges
+Ideal nominal load: Very light usage with much headroom for load surges

-Normal load with heavy constant usage: Can handle some load surges
+Normal load with constant usage: Can handle some load surges

 Heavy load with heavy constant usage: Cannot handle load surges